 Generally, the higher the mAh of a battery the lower the Amperage Rating, meaning the battery can take less electrical abuse BUT you need to charge or swap batteries less often.
 Or in reverse, the battery can handle more electrical abuse safely but you will be charging or swapping batteries more often.

 Voltage in relation to batteries is simply what the Maximum or sometimes the “Optimal” Voltage at full charge is for a given battery.
 This only matters if you are using an unregulated device.
-Most 18650’s are 4.2 volts at Maximum charge and have an “Optimal” Voltage Rating of 3.7 – 3.8 Volts meaning that they disperse energy the most efficiently when they are a bit below fully charged, but please still charge your batteries to the Maximum.
+Most 18650’s are 4.2 volts at Maximum charge and have an “Optimal / Nominal” Voltage Rating of 3.6 – 3.8 Volts which is the “Halfway Charged” point.